FreeRide: Harvesting Bubbles in Pipeline Parallelism: Introduction

 Given the difficulty and overhead incurred in eliminating these bubbles , an alternative approach is to acknowledge their existence and utilize them by running additional workloads on a GPU.
 For example, Bamboo~\cite{thorpe_bamboo_2023} uses bubbles to perform redundant computation for the successive layers to improve the reliability of pipeline training on spot instances.
 PipeFisher computes second-order optimization based on the Fisher information matrix to increase the convergence speed of LLM training \cite{osawa_pipefisher_2023}.
 However, Bamboo and PipeFisher only target specialized procedures that are tightly coupled with pipeline training, requiring the training system and the procedures to be highly customized.
 Consequently, their approaches cannot be used for generic GPU workloads.

-In this paper, we present \bb{}, a holistic system to harvest bubbles in \pp{} to serve extra GPU workloads as \emph{side tasks}.
+In this paper, we present \bb{}, a middleware system that bridges the gap between the available yet hard-to-utilize bubbles in \pp{} and the extra GPU workloads we run to harvest them.
+We refer to these extra GPU workloads as \emph{side tasks}.
 There are two main challenges that \bb{} has to overcome.
-First, customizing side tasks for bubbles of various \emph{shapes}, i.e., their duration and available GPU memory, requires enormous programming effort.
+The first challenge is the programming complexity.
+Bubbles are of various \emph{shapes}, i.e., their duration and available GPU memory.
+Customizing side tasks for these bubbles by doing ad-hoc implementation requires enormous programming effort.
 Second, LLM training requires high-end GPUs that are expensive and in high demand.
-If side tasks interfere with the main pipeline training workload, e.g., accessing more GPU resources than bubbles can provide, they will slow down pipeline training and significantly increase training costs.
+If side tasks interfere with the main pipeline training workload, e.g., overlapping their GPU execution with pipeline training or accessing more GPU resources than bubbles can provide, they will slow down pipeline training and increase training costs.

-Our approach to overcoming the programming complexity is based on the observation that many GPU workloads naturally consist of small, repetitive steps, such as the epochs in model training that repeatedly load data and update model weights.
+Our approach to overcoming the programming complexity is based on the observation that many GPU workloads naturally consist of small, repetitive steps, such as the epochs in model training that repeatedly load data and update model weights. \bb{} operates between the pipeline parallel training and the generic GPU side tasks implemented by the user.
 To reduce the programming effort, \bb{} introduces a framework that abstracts away the implementation details of side tasks, allowing programmers to adapt various side tasks to fit into the bubbles.
 The key idea is to represent the life cycle of a side task, from its process creation to termination, as states in a state machine. \bb{} provides two sets of unified interfaces --- the iterative interface that features lower performance overhead, and the imperative interface that features better versatility.
 They facilitate the implementation of side tasks as state transitions with little engineering effort. \bb{} manages side tasks through these interfaces and serves them during bubbles.